What is a software testing life cycle

 Software testing is an important part of software development.
 The software testing process involves all stages of the development life cycle.

-The Software Testing Life Cycle is part of the software life cycle and the tests must be synchronized with each other.
-Testing design and development can be as challenging and time-consuming as developing a software product itself.
-If you do not perform testing along with the first software releases, many problems will be found at later stages of development.
-Often, as a result, product release is postponed due to the long period of error correction for the program, which practically negates the benefits of iterative development.
-Testing and product release should be synchronized with each other.
-To do that there is a number of tools made with that purpose in mind.
-Software design and development can be equally complex.
-If many design faults are discovered in later stages of development, release of the product is often drawn out because of the long period of error correction programs needed, that have virtually no advantages of iterative development.
+The software testing life cycle is a part of the software development life cycle and the tests must be synchronized with each other.
+Testing design and development can be as challenging and time-consuming as building a software product itself.
+If you do not perform testing during the first software releases, many problems will be found at later stages of development.
+As a result, often the product release is postponed due to the long period of debugging and error correction for the program, which practically negates the benefits of iterative development.

 The software testing life cycle includes the following phases: